We may earn money or products from the companies mentioned in this post.

 If you are planning a trip to Disneyland for your family, you are probably looking at a lot of different options.
 That’s why you should Buy Disneyland Tickets Using These Tips for Best Options.
 From hotels to activities away from the parks to which Disneyland tickets to purchase, there is a lot to decide on.
 For many families, the Disneyland tickets will be the biggest purchase you make for your vacation.
 Take the time to check out our tips for making the best ticket choice for your family.

 The options for your park tickets can be a bit overwhelming.
 How many days should you go?
 What are magic mornings?
 Do you need to parkhop?
 Where can I get the best deal on tickets?
 Don’t worry.
 I am here to help you figure out everything you need to know before buying your Disneyland tickets.
 Plus how to save on your some major money on your tickets.

 Basic Disneyland Tickets and Pass Information

 Disneyland park offers tickets for various amounts of days, with additional options available.
 With all of the different options, it can get a bit confusing to know what tickets you will be needing and what options are best for your family.
 So we are going to start with the basics.

-There are day passes, multi-day passes up to 5 days, and park hopper passes in all of these types that allow you to go to both parks on the same day.
-There are also annual passes available to those visiting more than once per year.
+There are day passes, multi-day passes up to 5 days, and Disneyland parkhopper ticket upgrades in all of these types that allow you to go to both parks on the same day.
+There are also Disneyland annual passes available to those visiting more than once per year.